eea/eea.docker.esbootstrap/docs/Details.md

 with the attributes:
  - **visible**: boolean, controlling if it should be displayed in the list or not, if false all the other options will be ignored
  - **title**: the column name
+ - **type**: currently the only available options are "date", or empty/missing.
+If it's set to "date", it will format the date to the form given in the "format" attribute
+ - **format**: only used when "type" is set to "date".
+Ex: "dd M yy"
  - **pos**: position in the table
  - **display**: optional attribute, you can add extra formatting or extra fields to be displayed.
 In the **pre** and **post** attributes you can specify html snippet what will be displayed for this item. in the **field** attribute you can specify the name of the field.
 Usually the **field** attribute is identical with the original **name** but you can use others too.
 This is useful when you try to create links to detail pages.
 	  **IMPORTANT**: the first column should always use the display option and have the "post" attribute set to "&lt;/td&gt;"